NYPL/nypl-core/vocabularies/business-logic/nyplCGD-UseRestrictionRules.md

-## ReCAP CGD/Use Restriction Rules for Accessioning NYPL Items
+## ReCAP CGD/Use Restriction Rules
 ### Ordered Logic to Support NYPL's Sierra MARC-in-JSON to SCSBXML Translation Module [(Jira SRCH-302)](https://jira.nypl.org/browse/SRCH-302)

+*The below CGD/Use Restriction Rules are applied via the MARC-in-JSON to SCSBXML translation module when NYPL items are newly-accessioned at ReCAP.*

 **(0) Default CGD/Use Restriction Profile**